VertebrateResequencing/wr/.docs/bugfixes/260909-fix-container-monitor-gaps.md

   `createContainers` error into "skipping docker tests", so a real regression in container creation reads as "no docker".
 Unique names shrink that surface but do not close it.

+- [x] Copilot review of PR #593, 3 findings, all valid, all taken.
+    - `PathReadError` could carry a NIL `Err`: `&PathReadError{"", nil}` at 2 sites, so an empty filename rendered
+      `path [] could not be read: %!s(<nil>)` in a log, and `Unwrap()` returned nil, defeating the `errors.Is` matching item 6 had just added.
+Both nil sites predate this branch; the `Unwrap` it added is what makes the second half bite.
+    - Fixed with a package-level `ErrEmptyPath` sentinel wrapped by both sites, beside `ErrLineTooLong` in the same file, so it is the file's existing pattern rather than a new one.
+The 2 alternatives were rejected for leaving the nil in place: a nil guard in `Error()` would make the rendering tolerable while `Unwrap()` still returned nil, which is the guard-around-a-should-never-be-nil that implementation-principles warns about; and refusing to construct the struct without an error would mean unexporting the `Err` field.
+    - Behaviour change, so red first, and each half proved separately because GoConvey's `FailureHalts` hides the second assertion of a pair:
+      `errors.Is(err, ErrEmptyPath)` false, and the rendering
+      `Expected "path [] could not be read: path is empty"` against `Actual "path [] could not be read: %!s(<nil>)"`.
+No CHANGELOG entry: the only non-test caller is `cidPathToContainer`, whose path always comes from an existing file or a glob match, so the branch is unreachable from a user's job.
+    - "tilda" corrected to "tilde" in the 2 comments in `fs/file/file.go`.
+      Deliberately left, and listed rather than silently skipped: the exported `TildaToHome` in `fs/filepath` and `internal`, its 10 call sites, comments in `jobqueue/mount.go` and `internal/utils.go`, a test name in `jobqueue/mount_test.go`, and 2 historical `.docs` records.
+Renaming an exported identifier is not a comment fix.
+    - A FIFTH instance of the safety overstatement, in `jobqueue/job_test.go`.
+That claim had already been corrected in 4 places on this branch - `removeStaleContainerCmd`'s comment, `WithDocker`'s field doc, `CmdLine`'s bullet and `cmd/add.go`'s help - and 4 separate sweeps still missed this one.
+Worth recording as a lesson: finding the same wrong claim 5 times by accident is not a search.
+    - So the 5th fix came with a deliberate repo-wide sweep across all text files on 10 phrasings, with everything found reported whether changed or not.
+Result: the 4 already-corrected sites, this 5th, and 2 that read as the property but are NOT it - `CmdLine`'s bullet states the 2 filters and defers to `WithDocker`, and the CHANGELOG states the literal consequence of the filters.
+Also examined and correctly left:
+      `container/run_test.go`'s "never removes a container of that name that is not this job's", whose body uses an UNLABELLED container, which genuinely never is removed - the two-manager container carries this job's own key, so it is not a counterexample to what that test asserts.